Maj18/KinaseDownstream/README.md

 ```
 PTMSEA_OUTDIR = "./"
 PTMSEA_rslt = runPTMSEA(limma_rslt, PTMSEA_OUTDIR)
-# Get the flanking regions that have been used for PTMSEA analysis
+# Get the PTM substrates that have been used for PTMSEA analysis
-PTM.FlankingRegion4PTMSEAanalysis = gsub("_p", "", rownames(PTMSEA_rslt))
+PTMsubstrates4PTMSEAanalysis = getPTMsubstrates4PTMSEAanalysis(limma_rslt)
 ```

 **Note:** For the moment, we only support the PTMSEA analysis (based on PTMsigDB2.0) with the flanking regions of the phosphosites, which are defined as 7 amino acids upstream and downstream of the phosphosite, in human.
 The PTMSEA analysis is performed on the phosphoproteomics data that has been processed by limma.